Cizzuk/Cizzuk.net/src/projects/cse.md

 ### Emoji Search

-If you enter only one emoji, you can search on [Emojipedia.org](https://emojipedia.org).
+If you enter only one emoji, you can search it on [Emojipedia.org](https://emojipedia.org).

 ### Switch Search Engines by Shortcuts and Focus